tianlongc/WIA1002_UM/README.md

 ---

 ### 📄 Format 2: Application-based Questions (2021 sem 2 - 2024 sem 2)
-This format is more similar to WIX1002 Fundamentals of Programming — focused on:
+This format is more similar to WIX1002 Fundamentals of Programming(FOP) — focused on:
 - Applying logical thinking skills
 - File Handling
 - Moderate use of data structures